 Vivekananda College, Tiruvedakam West, Madurai District-625 234 is an aided college established in 1971 and offers UG and PG courses.
 This College is affiliated to the Madurai Kamaraj University, Madurai.
-The College was reaccredited with 'A' grade (CGPA 3.59 out of 4.00) by NAAC in September 2015.
-The college was awarded College with Potential for Excellence by UGC in 2016.
+The College was reaccredited with 'A' grade (CGPA 3.57 out of 4.00) by NAAC IN March 2010.